 [Regulation 14 inserted in Gazette 1 Oct 1996 p.
 5112.]

-15. Prescribed notice for purposes of section 81(1) of Act
+15. Serious offence: section 80A of the Act

-For the purposes of section 81(1) of the Act, the prescribed notice is notice of all the allegations made against the person referred to in that section which are relevant to the breach of discipline which the employing authority suspects that person of having committed.
+For the purposes of paragraph (d) of the definition of serious offence in section 80A of the Act, the following offences are prescribed —

+(a) offences which involve —

+(i) fraud or dishonesty; or

+(ii) wilful damage to or destruction of, the property of others;

+(b) offences which are committed against the persons of others;

+(c) offences which are punishable on conviction by imprisonment for 2 years or more.

+[Regulation 15 inserted in Gazette 5 Nov 2010 p.
+5571-2.]

 16. Prescribed procedures for purposes of section 81(2) of Act

-For the purposes of section 81(2) of the Act, the prescribed procedures in accordance with which a suspected breach of discipline is to be investigated are that the respondent is notified in writing —
+For the purposes of section 81(2) of the Act, as continued under Schedule 8 clause 2(1) of the Act, the prescribed procedures in accordance with which a suspected breach of discipline is to be investigated are that the respondent is notified in writing —

 (a) that an investigation of the suspected breach of discipline is being initiated and of the purpose of that investigation;